Artificial Intelligence. The golden dream of both game designers trying to make the next Killer App

 - Brought Up to Eleven in it's remake Black Mesa.
 The soldiers are a nightmare to fight, using cover, flanking, and covering fire.
 Each squad also has a medic, kill him quickly.

 - The A.I. of the Combine soldiers in Half-Life 2 has been widely criticized for being rather average, uninteresting, and easy to kill.
 In fact, the Combine A.I. are actually quite impressive, demonstrating such feats as moving in squads, "slicing the pie" around corners, using cover intelligently based on their relative position to the enemy, stacking up, providing and advancing under covering fire, flanking, and using pincer attacks.
-Unfortunately, they're not really as mobile as they could be, and the tight, linear corridor level design never really gives them a good chance to show off their moves (that, and the fact they die like lemmings because Gordon Freeman is a walking tank that can outrun a car).
+Unfortunately, they're not really as mobile as they could be, and the tight, linear corridor level design never really gives them a good chance to show off their moves (that, and the fact they die like lemmings because Gordon Freeman is a human tank that can outrun a car).
 This youtube video gives a pretty good representation of the actual capacity of the game's A.I.

 - Valve specifically searched the Quake Mod community (mentioned above) to see who was designing the best bot AI, and hired them.